Sources for governments and nonprofits seeking grants

 Benefits.gov, opens a new window, a first-stop screening tool to find state and Federal government benefits that individuals may be eligible to receive.

 Use Beta.SAM.gov, opens a new window to locate direct grants for individuals.
-Page down to "Federal Assistance" and "Search Assistance Listings".
-Then on the left under "Beneficiaries" select "Individual/Family".
+Under "Eligibility" / "Beneficiaries" select "Individual/Family".

 Listing of grant programs linked from USA.gov, opens a new window.